Smoking A Whole Beef Tenderloin

-Another method of cooking beef tenderloin is to use the reverse-sear technique.
+Another method of cooking whole tenderloin is to use the reverse-sear method.
 Set up your smoker for direct grilling and heat to high after smoking to an internal 110 degrees F temperature.
 The grill grate must be oiled up.

 Step 4: Rest the Meat